Music at St Ives

 All ensembles are graded so that boys work together at the appropriate level of performance.

 It is expected that boys who learn an instrument through the School will participate in the ensemble programme.
 Places in advanced ensembles are determined by the Director of Music.
 Boys who learn an instrument either at school or outside are welcome to join.
 Places are granted with the understanding that a year's commitment is expected by boys learning either in or outside School.

 Boys are encouraged to sit for AMEB examinations as advised by the boy’s music tutor and the Director of Music.

 If, when the time comes, a boy is considered to be underprepared, he may be withdrawn from sitting for the examination after consultation with the Director of Music.

-Vocal and Instrumental Scholarships providing a remission of music tuition fees are offered by audition in Year 5 to boys entering Year 6.
+Instrumental, Vocal and Composition Scholarships providing remission of music tuition fees are offered by audition to Year 5 boys entering Year 6.
 Application forms are available from the Music Office towards the end of Term 3.

 Commitment to Lessons